New Yam Festivals in Nigeria: Celebrants

+Communities

-Okpe Kingdom New Yam Festival
+Okpe Kingdom

 Okpe is a town located at Akoko-Edo local council in Edo state.
 The town is known for its vast celebration of the new yam festival, which holds every July in the town.
-At about thirteen days to the festival, Olokpe(the King) and his Chiefs who are the committee members for the festival notify the community about new improvements or deductions to the festival.
+At about thirteen days to the festival, Olokpe (the King) and his Chiefs who are the committee members for the festival notify the community about new improvements or deductions to the festival.
 After this, the King sends his greetings to the whole kingdom through the gunshots which are heard far and near by the people.
 The sounds carry the message ‘Wasigbeenile’, which means, ‘thank you all for taking good care of me in this outgoing year”.
 The people then greet themselves with this word throughout day.

 On the first day of the ceremony, people visit the palace with gifts such as assorted bush meat, goats, yam tubers etc. as a mark of respect for the king's throne.
 On the main day, the King and his chiefs come out of the palace dressed in white attires.
 They visit four Shrines (called the Ancestral spots) to offer prayers and blessings for a better harvest and more productive years.
 The ceremony continues later at the town square with a speech to address the town issues given by the Olokpe as well as other guests and reputable individuals from the town.

-Abuja City New Yam Festival
+Nollywood New Yam Festival - Abuja

-Abuja, the Capital of Nigeria, lies in the central part of Nigeria, in Federal Capital Territory(FCT).
-During its New yam festival celebrations, which is celebrated with the Igbo festival, it is said that yam is one of the ways of measuring a mans wealth.
+Abuja, the Capital of Nigeria, lies in the central part of Nigeria, in Federal Capital Territory (FCT).
+During its New yam festival celebrations, which is celebrated with the Igbo festival, it is said that yam is one of the ways of measuring a man's wealth.
 During the festival, different types of yams are served to people with different sauce to celebrate.
+Popular amongst this celebration in the Federal capital is the annual Nollywood New Yam Festival & Awards, now rebranded as Nollywood Cultural Heritage Festival and currently in its 12th edition set for November, 2024.

-Ekinrin-Adde New Yam Festival
+Ekinrin-Adde

 Ekinrin-Adde town is located in North eastern Nigeria, Kogi State specifically.